KA2010/bulldog-books/testcases.md

 ## Create and Delete a Book from Category
 - Admin adds a new book to category
-- Book should be updated in Categories list
+- Expected: Book should be updated in Categories list
-- Book is updated
+- Actually: Book is updated

 # Promotion Test Cases
 ## Valid Promotion Entered